 I like Sacramento Airport’s simple division between two terminals, with the “Big Three” airlines of American, Delta and United in Terminal A, while Alaska, JetBlue, Southwest and a few others are based in the usually busier Terminal B.

-Given that SMF is a hub airport for Southwest Airlines, and Terminal B’s gate arrangement is spread over a longer concourse, I would advise allocating a little extra time to get to your gate if you’re flying Southwest.
+Given that Southwest operates many flights from SMF, and the Terminal B gate arrangement is spread over a longer concourse, I’d advise allocating a little extra time to get to your gate if you’re flying Southwest.
 Terminal A gates and concourse area are more bunched up, with a larger central hall for food, beverage and shopping.

 The two terminals are separated, but not too far apart.
-While the Automated People Mover (APM) shuttle is available between the terminals, I’d recommend just walking as the faster option unless you’re burdened with heavy luggage.
+While Terminal B has an internal Automated People Mover (APM) connecting the landside terminal to the airside concourse, walking between Terminal A and Terminal B is straightforward.
 It’s about a ten-minute stroll with signs clearly marking directions.

 Sacramento Airport dining recommendations

-Coffee-lover tip: The Starbucks in Terminal B is usually mobbed early in the day with long lines.
+Coffee-lover tip: Crowds usually mob the Starbucks in Terminal B early in the day with long lines.
 Even if your gate is to the left after exiting TSA, turn right instead for a short walk to hit the Peet’s Coffee stand, great coffee with a fraction of the Starbucks line.

 Lounges at SMF

-If you have free access via an Amex Platinum card or Delta SkyMiles Reserve card, or are a Priority Pass card holder (and have time) then you should definitely stop at a lounge.
+If you have free access via an Amex Platinum card or Delta SkyMiles Reserve card (when flying Delta), or are a Priority Pass card holder for Terminal B (and have time), then you should definitely stop at a lounge.
 Booking in advance is helpful, as even in comparatively lightly traveled Sacramento, these lounges fill up fast.

 I’d recommend against paying for daily access to the Escape lounges, your money is better spent at airport concessions.
 And regular airport WiFi is good enough to not need access to the dedicated lounge routers.